allanbalmariojr/allanbalmariojr.github.io/README.md

 - Focus on edge cases and negative testing scenarios
 - Validate system behavior across UI, API, and database layers
 - Write clear, reproducible bug reports with steps and expected results
-- Build reusable and maintainable automation frameworks
+- Build UI automation frameworks using Selenium and Page Object Model
 - Apply structured QA methodology in all testing activities

 ---